rishabhthakur11/Digital-Marketing-HomePage/README.md

 ## Learning Outcome
-  -This assignment will help you to learn about z-index property.
+  -This assignment will help you to learn about `Text Styling` ,`Positioning` , and lot more.

 ---